LLNL/hiop/README_summit.md

-## Option 1: using on libraries generally available on Summit
+# Option 1: using libraries generally available on Summit

 Building and running HiOp on `summit` is quite simple since the dependencies of HiOp can be satisfied quickly using the `module` utility.
 Please note that supports only a limited number of external dependecies and, as a result, HiOp cannot be usually built with all the features (for example dependences for sparse linear algebra will not be satisfied).
 ```